ietf-wg-cellar/ebml-specification/specification.markdown

 EBML Elements **MAY** be marked as deprecated in a new EBMLDocTypeVersion using the maxver attribute of the EBML Schema.
-If such an Element is found in an EBML Document with newer version of the EBMLDocTypeVersion it **SHOULD** be discarded.
+If such an Element is found in an EBML Document with a newer version of the EBMLDocTypeVersion it **SHOULD** be discarded.

 # Security Considerations